scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--db-dir` (string, file path):

 Specifies the directory to which the database is persisted.
-Defaults to `"db"`.
+Defaults to `"$HOME/.gecko/db"`.

 `--db-enabled` (bool):